 So don't be in a hurry and ensure this is done first.

 3. Create an Employee Handbook

-It’s the place where all your policies and procedures are laid out for team members to access any time they want, and it needs to be regularly updated to ensure you stay compliant in the long-term.
+It’s the place where all your policies and procedures are laid out for team members to access any time they want, and it needs to be regularly updated to ensure you stay compliant in the long term.

 As well as writing out everything so that your employees are in the loop, it helps to make your handbook accessible to everyone who needs it - whether that’s through your company portal or whether you send it via email to every new hire.

-Non-compliance issues can quickly crop up when small businesses start hiring and growing rapidly without any solid process in place.
-Having no process or policies in place paves the way for legal issues that can happen before, during, and after you’ve made a new hire.
+Same as with everything else, having no process or policies in place paves the way for legal issues that can happen before, during, and after you’ve made a new hire.
 This is why it’s critical to make sure your business is compliant throughout every step of the hiring process.

 There are multiple steps in the hiring process (not to mention the ongoing care that employees need to make sure they’re happy and healthy members of your team).

 Each step requires a certain level of compliance, and going through each step in a checklist-style way can help you stay legal.

 - The interview stage - consolidate your interview procedures and questions, and determine how you’ll check references.